 The AKC realizes that there may be various conditions that led to your dog’s disqualification.
 Some dogs may qualify to return to competition if they meet the criteria set forth in the reinstatement procedure.
 This instruction sheet explains the process of reinstatement and what you, the dog’s owner must do should you apply to have your dog reinstated.

-- A dog that is disqualified by a judge for attacking a person in the ring, disqualified by an Event Committee for attacking and injuring a person or a dog, or that is disqualified by a judge for a change in its appearance by artificial means, is ineligible to compete in any AKC events.
+- A dog that is disqualified by a judge for attacking a person in the ring, disqualified by an Event Committee for attacking and injuring a person or a dog, or that is disqualified by a judge for a change in its appearance by artificial means, is ineligible to compete nor be on the grounds at any AKC events.

 - If a dog is disqualified under the Breed Standard (height, weight, dentition, etc.), or if a male has been disqualified for not having two normal descended testicles, the dog may continue to compete.
 However, if three separate judges disqualify the dog for the same reason, the dog is ineligible for AKC conformation competition or for reinstatement.
 (Dogs disqualified by breed standard can continue to compete in AKC companion events and certain AKC performance events.)